MessageHandler/MessageHandler.Quickstarts.AggregateRoot/README.md

 ## Usage of the Aggregate Root pattern

 Basic usage of the aggregate root pattern involves the following steps:
-- Building up it's history as a list of events
+- Build up the history as a list of events
-- Restoring the aggregate from that history
+- Restore the aggregate from that history
-- Invoke commands on the aggregate root
+- Invoke commands on the aggregate root, which will result in pending events
-- Commit the pending events
+- Commit the pending events, which will make them part of the history

 ```C#
 var processId = Guid.NewGuid().ToString();